cendyandreoli/posts/posts/pare-de-escalar-seus-consumers-por-cpu.md

 ## English Version

-You've designed a perfect event-driven microservices architecture (EDA).
-You've used Kafka (or RabbitMQ/SQS), separated producers from consumers, and deployed everything on Kubernetes.
+You designed a perfect event-driven microservices architecture (EDA).
+You used Kafka (or RabbitMQ/SQS), separated producers from consumers, and deployed everything on Kubernetes.

 Everything works well, until Black Friday.
 The order queue explodes to 500,000 accumulated messages (Lag).
-You rush to your Grafana dashboard and see that your consumer Pods... **are not scaling.**
+You rush to the Grafana dashboard and see that your consumer Pods... **are not scaling.**

 They remain fixed at 2 replicas, while the business loses money.
 Looking at CPU usage, you see a meager 10%.